dem1995/things-acquisition-age/README.md

 Prepare three different final ages of acquisition for the object using this set of ages by taking:
 + The highest of the ages of acquisition for the object's synonyms
 + The lowest of the ages of acquisition among the object's synonyms
-+ Whether all Wordnet words for an object have associated ages of acquisition.
++ Whether all Wordnet words for the object have associated ages of acquisition.
 This should be used to produce conservative estimates - for example the synonym set {"Brass Knuckles", "Knuckles"} only has an age of acquisition for "knuckles" (5.5).
 The highest /known/ age of acquisition is 5.5, the highest /possible/ age of acquisition is NaN/infinite.

 ## Output
 A tab-separated-value document with four columns: one for a canonical name of each THINGS object, and one column each for each of the three ways of acquiring an object's age (see Methods for specifics).